Best Personal AlarmsGadgets & Gizmos

 But that was in the past.
-Electronics and battery capacity have improved incredibly over the last 10 years, and there are some real contenders in the personal alarm market now.
+Electronics have improved incredibly over the last 10 years, and there are some real contenders in the personal alarm market now.
 We are going to shortlist the top 4 that we would give to our grandmothers.
-We were going to list the top 5 personal alarms available, but we are way too picky at The High Tech Society and could not find a 5th one that was worthy of our list.
+We were going to list the top 5 personal alarm options available anywhere, but we are way too picky at The High Tech Society and could not find a 5th one that was worthy of our list.

-These personal alarms have the loudest volume, longest battery life, and most painful sounds.
-We have our preferences, but these are all the best on the market.
+These keychain alarms have the loudest volume, longest life, and most painful sounds.
+We have our preferences, but these are all the best to use in an emergency.

 The BASU eAlarm+ (aka: Robocopp) came on the scene in 2016 and made a huge splash with its innovative design.
 This personal alarm is designed like a hand grenade.
-Keep it on your keychain, belt loop, or purse strap, with your hand grasping it.
-Just pull to sound the alarm.
-When met with unexpected danger, the natural human reaction is to jump.
+Keep it on your keychain, belt loop, bag, or purse strap, with your hand grasping it.
+Just pull the key ring to sound the alarm.
+When met with unexpected danger or a sudden attack, the natural human reaction is to jump.
 The brilliance of this design is that it exploits that to sound the alarm so that you do not have to think about turning it on or fumble for a switch.